Introduction to University Life instructors

 All instructors teach one day a week for 50 minutes for 15 weeks plus meet once a week with their peer mentor (is applicable).
 You must be able to commit to being available to teach for all 15 weeks of the semester.
 We have numerous section time slots available to accomodate different schedules.
 All instructor candidates can indicate up to three preferences of dates/times on their applications.
 If selected to teach, First Year Experience will do their best to match you with one of your preferred date/times or will reach out to candidate directly on remaining available sections.

 The amount of additional time that you spend varies by instructor based on lesson planning, grading, and other additional activities you may undertake for your section.
-Instructors who want to teach, but have little time, we have a template syllabus along with lesson plans and activities that can be used with minimal to no customization.
+For instructors who want to teach, but have little time, we have a template syllabus along with lesson plans and activities that can be used with minimal to no customization.
 We have also built partnerships with various offices on campus who can come to your class to present on a number of topics or the services they provide to CSU students.

 How do I prepare for the class?